Jonik233/inforce_task/README.md

 2. **Access the Containers:**
-After running the `docker-compose up` command, you can access the `etl-app` container as follows:
+After running the `docker-compose up` command, you can access the `etl-app` container as follows

     ```bash
     docker exec -it etl-app bash